sailscastshq/docs.sailscasts.com/docs/sails-quest/introduction.md

 # Introduction to Job Scheduling

-If you're coming from frontend JavaScript or even basic Node.js development, job scheduling might be a new concept.
-Let's explore what it is, why you need it, and how it transforms your application's capabilities.
+Job scheduling runs code automatically at specific times or intervals without a user request.

 ## What is Job Scheduling?

-Job scheduling is the practice of running code automatically at specific times or intervals, without user interaction.
-Think of it as setting multiple alarms for your code - each alarm triggers a specific task to run.
+Job scheduling is the practice of running code automatically at specific times or intervals without user interaction.

 In the simplest terms: